Quick image tricks and techniques in Captivate

 - If the image is smaller than the slide, the image is shown as background in its original size centered vertically and horizontally on the slide.
 If the image is larger than the slide, it shrinks so that its entirety is visible on the slide.

 Just like any other work, efficiency is important in developing learning modules using Captivate.
-Speed is important, but not the only important thing.
 You also have to ask yourself if the next person who will modify your course will find it easy to trace the assets you put in the Captivate file and what they do.
+Changing the file in the Library to change all of its instances at once and pasting a copied file from an image editor are among the techniques to make your work faster.

 Share your thoughts